rtulke/dynmotd/README.md

 | Rocky Linux 8 - 9  | Successfully tested  |
 | Raspberry Pi OS    | Successfully tested  |

+Tell me if you have tested it on an OS that is not on the list.

 Pre-Setup Debian, Raspberry PI OS and Ubuntu and all other Debian based Distributions
 -------------------------------------------------------------------------------------